MikeShah/ComputerSystems/README.md

-# ComputerSystems
+# Computer Systems

-Some notes from Computer Systems Lectures.
+Some text-based notes from Computer Systems Lectures.

 Consider these a stream of conciousness, very rough draft of what we talked about for the day. :)

-The slides and other resources are likely the best source of information.
+The slides and other resources are likely the best source of information, but some students may find this useful.